griffinbaker12/blue-check-remover/README.md

-# Blue Check Remover
+# X Chrome Extension

-## About
+## Inspiration

-The Blue Check Remover is a Chrome extension that removes blue verification checkmarks from X accounts.
 This project was inspired by comments I saw on X from users who expressed enjoying their feed more with fewer blue checkmarks visible.

-This is also the first Chrome extension I've ever written!

 ## Features

 - Automatically hides blue verification checkmarks on X profiles and posts
+- Auto-reloads the feed so that you don't have to manually click "Load [more] tweets"
 - Operates in real-time, affecting both existing and dynamically loaded content

 ## Installation